Ricardicus/webbstuff/snake (game)/README.md

 # snake
 bet you have played this before.
-Built in javascript and implemented in the HTML5 canvas.
+Implemented in the HTML5 canvas.